 - "Rice and curry" is available every day (listed simply as "Non-Vegetable" and "Vegetable" in the "Sri Lankan specials" section of the menu) — this is a big plate of rice with mutton, chicken, or fish curry plus three small vegetable dishes, or the vegetarian option of four vegetable dishes plus rasam;

-- A vegetarian thali is available on Fridays — rice with five vegetarian curry dishes plus rasam, deep-fried chilli, vadai, poppadom, and payasam (a sort of rice pudding with nuts and sultanas).
+- A vegetarian thali is available on Friday lunchtimes — rice with five vegetarian curry dishes plus rasam, deep-fried chilli, vadai, poppadom, and payasam (a sort of rice pudding with nuts and sultanas).

 - Sunday's special is spinach pittu with fish curry, fried fish, and sambal.